DIPlib/diplib/doc/src/PyDIP/pydip_user_manual.md

   You can also pass a scalar here.

 - `dip::UnsignedArray`, `dip::FloatArray`, or similar: pass a Python list: `[5, 5]`.
+  A scalar is accepted as a one-element list.

 - `dip::StringArray`: pass a list of strings (<tt>['foo','bar']</tt>).